 - Rulership (0 Wins from 5 runners)

 Looking at the winning odds over the last 10 renewals, the biggest-priced winner was Reine Minoru in 2017, winning for Masaru Honda at odds of 40/1 under the guidance of Kenichi Ikezoe.
-Looking at the runners at the head of the market over the last 10 renewals there has been 1 winning favourite in the race.
+Looking at the runners at the head of the market over the last 10 renewals, there have been 1 winning favourites in the race.
 All figures and trends above, such as the horse's previous runs are based on the information that is available on the racing post.

 Article Contributor Information